 The Two Most Important Things

 That long list of tasks you often have to take on when you start a record label demonstrates the two most crucial things you need to know about getting into the indie label business.
-While manufacturing, distribution, and promotion might be the practical things you need to release a record, before worrying about that, know this:
+While manufacturing, distribution, and promotion might be the practical things you need to release a record, know the following before worrying about that: